AdobeDocs/cis-photoshop-api-docs/src/pages/general-workflow/index.md

 ---
-title: General Workflow of Photoshop API
+title: General Workflow of Lightroom API
-description: General Workflow of Photoshop API
+description: General Workflow of Lightroom API
 ---
 # General Workflow for our API